PhilReedData/TLSOnlineAppointment/docs/index.md

 ## How do I connect my microphone and speakers/headphones?

 While you wait for the host to start the meeting, you can **test your computer audio**.
 Follow the instructions on screen.
-If you cannot get audio to work, type a message in the chat box to explain this and ask for a telephone number to call.
+If you cannot get audio to work, type a message in the chat box to explain this.
+We may be able to continue the appointment via telephone call.

 ![Speak and pause](images/21-speak.png)